…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 - Discipleship of leaders: men’s groups, small groups, and one-on-one mentoring.

-- Preaching/Teaching: effective speaker, trained and experienced in expositional biblical teaching and preaching in modern settings.
+- Preaching/Teaching: an effective speaker, trained and experienced in expositional biblical teaching and preaching in modern settings.

 - A Beautiful Liturgy, co-founder.
 The project released in 2016.
 A Beautiful Liturgy Music (ASCAP) publishing.
 Song “Lord Have Mercy (A Modern Kyrie)” featured on SongDiscover, January 2017.